 Cats may be resilient creatures and fast learners, but the hazards that surround them when they are outside and alone are sizeable.
 If you choose after all not to let your cat wander you should strive to make her home life especially stimulating and positive.

-Here are three ways to keep your cat happy indoors:
+Here are four ways to keep your cat happy indoors:

 - Play with your cat regularly and provide entertaining toys that it can play with when you are not present.
 Puzzle feeders are an excellent way to keep a cat entertained